 She felt a strange twisting in her gut and cleared her throat to distract herself.
 “Want to check out the Royal Suite?”

 He gaped in surprise.
 “How!?”

 Kanéko turned her body and arched her back.
 She gave a wry smile.
-“I’m just good.”
+“I’m just lucky, I guess.”

 Pahim stepped back and regarded her.
 After a moment, he gave her a dramatic bow.
-“I’m afraid, Lady Lurkuklan, that the evil bandit Garèo is inflicting me with lessons on ‘respect.’
+“I’m afraid, Lady Lurkuklan, that the evil bandit Garèo is inflicting me with lessons on ‘respect’ for not telling him where you were.
 As soon as I finish, I’ll find you and show you that I have not learned a single thing.”